remirror/remirror/packages/jest-remirror/readme.md

 `jest-remirror` makes rendering the remirror editor painless so that you can test that your extensions with their nodes and plugins are having the intended effect on the HTML document shape and calling the correct callbacks.

-Under the hood `jest-remirror` leans heavily on `react-testing-library` to render an instance of your test editor to the dom and provide a number of utilities exposed when calling the `renderEditor` method.
+Under the hood `jest-remirror` leans heavily on `@testing-library/react` to render an instance of your test editor to the dom and provide a number of utilities exposed when calling the `renderEditor` method.

 ## Example